Bill Fralic, star lineman for Pitt and Falcons, dies at 56

 PITTSBURGH (AP) - Bill Fralic, the burly, bruising and athletic offensive lineman who starred for the Atlanta Falcons and was a three-time All-American at Pittsburgh, has died.
 He was 56.

-The school said Fralic had cancer and died Thursday at his home in suburban Atlanta.
+He had cancer and died Thursday at his home in suburban Atlanta, the university said.

 Fralic was the first offensive lineman to finish in the top 10 in Heisman Trophy balloting - finishing eighth in 1983 and sixth in 1984.
 He was inducted into the College Football Hall of Fame in 1998.
 The school retired his No. 79 at halftime of his final home game in 1984.